peterhinch/micropython-async/v3/as_demos/monitor/README.md

 This is retriggered by activity on `ident=0`.
 If it times out, a brief high going pulse is produced on GPIO 28, along with the console message "Hog".
 The pulse can be used to trigger a scope or logic analyser.
 The duration of the timer may be adjusted.
-Other modes of hog detection are also supported.
+Other modes of hog detection are also supported, notably producing a trigger pulse only when the prior maximum was exceeded.
 See [section 4](./README.md~4-the-pico-code).

-## 1.4 Validation of idents

-Re-using idents would lead to confusing behaviour.
-If an ident is out of range or is assigned to more than one coroutine an error message is printed and execution terminates.
-See [section 7](./README.md#7-validation) for a special case where validation must be defeated.

-# 2. Monitoring synchronous code
+# 4. Monitoring arbitrary code

-In the context of an asynchronous application there may be a need to view the timing of synchronous code, or simply to create a trigger pulse at one or more known points in the code.
+The following features may be used to characterise synchronous or asynchronous applications by causing Pico pin changes at specific points in code execution.

 The following are provided:
  * A `sync` decorator for synchronous functions or methods: like `async` it monitors every call to the function.
  * A `mon_call` context manager enables function monitoring to be restricted to